lsmor/template-advent-of-code/README.md

 # Advent of Code for Haskell

 This repository is a GitHub template for Advent of Code solutions in Haskell.
-It provides a simple CLI tool and VSCode tasks to streamline your Advent of Code experience in Haskell.
+It provides a simple CLI tool and VSCode tasks to streamline your Advent of Code experience in Haskell, without the need to learn `cabal` and with a sensible set of packages.

 ## Features

+- A sensible set of dependencies for AoC.
 - A bash command-line interface (CLI) that allows you to:
   - Create Haskell files for each new Advent of Code day.
   - Run solutions for each day with ease.